mochajs/mocha/docs/index.md

 > _New in Node.js v12.12.0_

-If the [`--enable-source-maps`](https://nodejs.org/dist/latest-v12.x/docs/api/cli.html#cli_enable_source_maps) flag is passed to Node.js, source-maps will be collected and used to provide acurate stack traces for transpiled code:
+If the [`--enable-source-maps`](https://nodejs.org/dist/latest-v12.x/docs/api/cli.html#cli_enable_source_maps) flag is passed to Node.js, source-maps will be collected and used to provide accurate stack traces for transpiled code:

 ```bash
 Error: cool